Ellen Port

 Ellen Fuson Port (born September 21, 1961) is an amateur golfer and former golf coach.
-At amateur events, Port has won over twenty combined amateur championships held by the Missouri Golf Association and Metropolitan Amateur Golf Association from 1992 to 2021.
-As a United States Golf Association player, Port has won the U.S. Women's Mid-Amateur four times and the United States Senior Women's Amateur Golf Championship three times.
-With her seven wins, Port is tied for fifth for most career wins by an USGA golfer.
-At team events, Port was part of the American Curtis Cup team that won in 1994, lost in 1996 and captained the winning team in 2014.
+At United States Golf Association events between 1995 and 2016, Port won the U.S. Women's Mid-Amateur four times and the U.S. Senior Women's Amateur three times.
+She surpassed Carol Semple Thompson with her fourth Mid-Amateur win in 2011.
+Port and Meghan Bolger Stasi have the most wins at this event since 2012.
+With her seven titles, Port is tied for fifth for most career wins in USGA events.
+As a Curtis Cup golfer, her American team won in 1994 and lost in 1996.

 As a coach at John Burroughs School, Port began to teach field hockey and golf in the early 1990s.
 With the golf teams at John Burroughs, Port was the coach of two teams that won championships held by the Missouri State High School Activities Association.
 After leaving John Burroughs in 2015, Port continued to teach golf with the women's team at Washington University in St. Louis until 2018.
-With Washington, Port and her team was tied for tenth at the 2018 NCAA Division III Women's Golf Championships.
+With Washington, her team was tied for tenth at the 2018 NCAA Division III Women's Golf Championships.
 Port was inducted into the Missouri Sports Hall of Fame in 2012.